jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - Setup auth / cross project auth / authorisation
+    - Setup auth with cognito
-        - Look at okta / auth0 / cognito
+        - Look at different auth flows
+        - Pass user data to the api
-            - cognito is cheaper
+        - Look at moving cognito to shared infra
+        - Add Auth to the project template
+        - Enable cors?
+(Maybe later?)
     - Play with AI crawler project
         - Setup crawl spider for PLP pages
         - Cache all page data to avoid recrawls